-Joana serves as the Ethanol Programs Coordinator for the U.S. Grains Council, a non-profit organization that promotes the use of U.S. barley, corn, sorghum and related products worldwide.
+Joana Hassan serves as the manager of global ethanol programs for the U.S. Grains Council, a non-profit organization that promotes the global use of U.S. barley, corn, sorghum and related products including ethanol and distiller’s dried grains with solubles (DDGS).
+In this capacity, helps scale up global ethanol resources, implements programs and develops strategy for ethanol market development efforts.

-In this capacity, Hassan provides support to the global ethanol market development team, organizing staff and member travel and making arrangements for visiting teams, facilitating program planning, correspondence, reports, data and information management and contracting.
+Hassan previously served the Council as the ethanol programs coordinator.
+In this capacity she provided support to the global ethanol market development team, organized staff and member travel and made arrangements for visiting teams, facilitated program planning, correspondence, reports, data and information management and contracting.

 About The U.S. Grains Council